Rajiv Malhotra: Indra's Net (2014)

 The book uses Indra's Net as a metaphor for the understanding of the universe as a web of connections and interdependences, an understanding which Malhotra wants to revive as the foundation for Vedic cosmology, a perspective that he asserts has "always been implicit" in the outlook of the ordinary Hindu.

-A revised edition was published in 2016, after charges of plagiarism.
-The revised edition omits most references to the work of Andrew J. Nicholson but rather refers original Sanskrit sources instead which according to Malhotra, Nicholson failed to attribute his ideas to and explains that the unity of Hinduism is inherent in the tradition from the times of its Vedic origins.
+A revised edition was published in 2016 after charges of plagiarism.
+The revised edition omits most references to the work of Andrew J. Nicholson and instead refers to the original Sanskrit sources.
+Malhotra says that Nicholson failed to attribute his ideas to the original sources and explains that the unity of Hinduism is inherent in the tradition from the times of its Vedic origins.

 The Battle for Sanskrit (2016)

-The Battle for Sanskrit is a critique of the American indologist Sheldon Pollock.
+The Battle for Sanskrit is a critique of the American Indologist Sheldon Pollock.
 Malhotra pleads for traditional Indian scholars to write responses to Pollock's views, who takes a critical stance toward the role of Sanskrit in traditional views on Indian society.
-Malhotra is critical of Pollock's approach, and argues that western Indology scholars are deliberately intervening in Indian societies by offering analyses of Sanskrit texts which would be rejected by "the traditional Indian experts".
+Malhotra is critical of Pollock's approach, and argues that western Indology scholars are deliberately intervening in Indian societies by offering analyses of Sanskrit texts which would be rejected by "traditional Indian experts".

 Sanskrit Non-Translatables: The Importance of Sanskritizing English (2020)

 Sanskrit Non-Translatables, a book by Malhotra published in 2020 and coauthored by Satyanarayana Dasa, deals with the idea of Sanskritizing the English language and enriching it with powerful Sanskrit words.
-It continues the discussion on the idea of non-translatability of Sanskrit, first introduced in the book, Being Different.
+It continues the discussion on the idea of non-translatability of Sanskrit, a concept first introduced in the book, Being Different.

 The book discusses 54 non-translatables across various genres that are being commonly mis-translated.
 It empowers English speakers with the knowledge and arguments to introduce these Sanskrit words into their daily speech with confidence.
 For English readers, the book is the starting point of the movement to introduce loanwords into their English vocabulary without translation.

 Reception

 Appreciation

 Scholars have widely recognized that Malhotra has been influential in articulating diaspora and conservative dissatisfaction with the Western world's scholarly study of Hinduism.
 John Hinnells, a British scholar of comparative religions, considers Malhotra to lead a faction of Hindu criticism of methodology for the examination of Hinduism.

 Other scholars welcome his attempt to challenge the western assumptions in the study of India and South Asia but also question his approach, finding it to be neglecting the differences within the various Indian traditions.
 In response, Malhotra points out that he does not state that all those traditions are essentially the same, that there is no effort to homogenise different Dharmic traditions, but that they share the assertion of integral unity.

-Prema A. Kurien considers Malhotra to be at "the forefront of American Hindu effort to challenge the Eurocentricism in the academia".
+Prema A. Kurien considers Malhotra to be at "the forefront of American Hindu effort to challenge the Eurocentrism in academia".